linkedin/rest.li/pdl_syntax.md

 }
 ```

 Record fields may have default values.
-The default value for a field is represented as the JSON value for the field's type.
+The default value for a field is expressed as a JSON value.

 For example:
 ```